-- Pension rights and contributions shall be dealt with in accordance with NHS Superannuation Regulations.
-Periods of parental leave should be regarded as continuous service. - 35.10 It is good practice for employers to maintain contact (within agreed protocols) with employees while they are on parental leave.

-Maternity support (paternity) leave and pay and ante-natal leave

-- 35.11 This will apply to biological and adoptive fathers, nominated carers and same-sex partners. - 35.12 There will be an entitlement to two weeks' occupational maternity support pay.
+- 35.9 During parental leave the employee retains all of his/her contractual rights, except remuneration and should return to the same job after it.
+Pension rights and contributions shall be dealt with in accordance with NHS Superannuation Regulations.
+Periods of parental leave should be regarded as continuous service. - 35.10 It is good practice for employers to maintain contact (within agreed protocols) with employees while they are on parental leave. - Maternity support (paternity) leave and pay and ante-natal leave - 35.11 This will apply to biological and adoptive fathers, nominated carers and same-sex partners. - 35.12 There will be an entitlement to two weeks' occupational maternity support pay.
 Full pay will be calculated on the basis of the average weekly earnings rules used for calculating occupational maternity pay entitlements.
 The employee will receive full pay less any statutory paternity pay receivable.
 Only one period of occupational paternity pay is ordinarily available when there is a multiple birth.
 However, NHS organisations have scope for agreeing locally more favourable arrangements where they consider it necessary, or further periods of unpaid leave. - 35.13 Eligibility for occupational paid maternity support pay will be 12 months' continuous service with one or more NHS employers at the beginning of the week in which the baby is due.
 More favourable local arrangements may be agreed with staff representatives and/or may be already in place. - 35.14 Local arrangements should specify the period during which leave can be taken and whether it must be taken in a continuous block or may be split up over a specific period. - 35.15 An employee must give his/her employer a completed form SC3 "Becoming a Parent" at least 28 days before they want leave to start.
 The employer should accept later notification if there is good reason. - 35.16 Reasonable paid time off to attend ante-natal classes will also be given. - 35.17 All employees are entitled to two weeks' maternity support leave.
-Employees who are not eligible for occupational maternity support pay may still be entitled to statutory paternity pay (SPP) subject to the qualifying conditions.
+Employees who are not eligible for occupational maternity support pay may still be entitled to statutory paternity pay (SPP) subject to the gualifying conditions.
 The rate of SPP is the same as for statutory maternity pay (SMP).